BitBagCommerce/SyliusElasticsearchPlugin/README.md

 $ bin/console fos:elastica:populate
 ```

-**Note:** if you are running it on production, add the `-e prod` flag to this command.
+**Note:** If you are running it on production, add the `-e prod` flag to this command.
 Elastic are created with environment suffix.

 ## Usage